phyten/todox/README.md

 ![Colorized table output](docs/color-table.png)

 > JSON output always includes an `age_days` field for each item.
+> When link generation is enabled, each item exposes a `url` and the top-level result includes `has_url`; these fields are part of the public API surface and will remain stable.

+`--fields` only affects rendering.
+Data acquisition still follows the `--with-*` flags as well as any explicit field names.
+For example, `--fields type,url` keeps `NeedURL=true` even without `--with-link`, so the URL column renders correctly across table/TSV/JSON outputs.

 ### Extra columns (hidden by default)